What the path to Reconciliation requires

 Dr. Cook notes that it’s always exciting to see the outcomes of projects supported through the Indigenous Initiatives Fund, and that the partnership between the National Centre for Truth and Reconciliation and UM human resources demonstrates how units can collaborate to make a sustainable impact across the university.

 The project also builds on the 2011 University of Manitoba Statement of Apology and Reconciliation to Indian Residential School Survivors.

-Faculty and staff may schedule a time for your unit/department or faculty to view the full video, “Our Path to Reconciliation,” followed with facilitated discussions.
+Faculty and staff may schedule a time for their unit, department or faculty to view the full video, “Our Path to Reconciliation,” followed by facilitated discussions.

 To schedule a workshop or if you have questions, please contact Valerie Williams, UM Equity, Diversity and Inclusion (EDI) facilitator, at valerie [dot] williams [at] umanitoba [dot] ca